kavyaboompur/github-issue-ai-assistant/README.md

 Screenshot (155).png – Overall demonstration of the working GitHub Issue AI Assistant.
 ### incase...i have captured screenshots how to execute step by step here is google drive link = https://drive.google.com/file/d/1p0RtVNFa7DPiTowxK4ZMbQQsdTN5I5PQ/view?usp=sharing

-### how to go through streamlit frontend to get results
-1.click start button once appeared
-2.copy and paste github url and issue number
-3.click on anaylze issue
-4.appears analyze complete(clean,readble ,understanding  is being avaible) 5.click on view results(output in json format is displayed) 6.if you want preview issue
-7.if u want can download json output by clicking on download button